On the Middle-Term Modeling of Endgame Theories and the Optimal Publication Multiplier

 Step-wise: #

-This type of variable follows a rather unorthodox path of progression, an explaination of its mechanic is explained here.
-Let’s suppose there exist a Stepwise variable \(v\) that has the following properties:
+This type of variable follows a rather unorthodox path of progression, an explanation of its mechanic is explained here.
+Let’s suppose there exist a Stepwise variable

 Lemma 1.3 #